latas-dev/sita_rs/README.md

 ## CLI instruction
 The program requests two main arguments:
 + Source file path.
-+ New file path.
++ Desired width in number of chars.

 ## To do:
-+ Add command line arguments parsing.
++ Add Sizing and Character argument functionality.
-+ Implement Image Processing.
-+ Manage Errors.
-+ Convert Image to ASCII.